Chapter 2 : "Your daughter is a witch, Mrs. Bathory."

 “Oh… you mean like this?”
 He whipped out a wooden stick from the pocket of his t-shirt and waved it in a complicated manner.
 Pink sparks flew.
 A cup of dark liquid appeared on the table in front of him.
 “Ah, I believe this is was what I had in mind.”
 He reached for the cup and took a sip.
 “Hmm.
 Too cold,” he mused chipperly.

-This guy actually created a cup of instant coffee for himself, using a magic wand.
+This guy actually created a cup of dip brew coffee for himself, using a magic wand.
 That is so cool.
 If this is a dream, I never want to wake up.

 Professor took his wand once again and pointed it at the bottom of the cup, mumbling a word I didn’t quite catch.
 The coffee began to steam.